profsmith89/ctps/_sources/chap01.md

 By HLL, I mean a programming language that is close to something we humans can read and understand.
 The opposite of high level is the very simple statements that direct the hardware processor in our computers.
 In Act III, we will talk about how the HLL statements we write are "lowered" into instructions that our computer's processor understands.
 ```

+## No spaghetti code

-**No spaghetti code.** Let's now convert our pseudocode into actual Python code.
+Let's now convert our pseudocode into actual Python code.
 This is a bit tricky because computer scientists are quite picky about the kind of control flow you should write in a *high-level language* (HLL) like Python.

 Our commented pseudocode contains an unconstrained `goto` statement.
 What is a `goto`?
 With our original scripts, the interpreter finished a statement and then moved down a line to interpret the next statement.
 With a `goto` statement, we can tell the interpreter to jump to any point in our script.
 To indicate where the interpreter should go, computer scientists *label* a script's statements.
 Our pseudocode inserted a comment containing the word `Here`.
 Alternatively, we could have used the line number of a statement and written our comment this way: "Did open return EOF?
 If yes, quit.
 If no, goto line 2."